StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 Engineered transients and cycles.
 Randomized transition tables.
 Relabeled states.

-Ask for the state after \(T\) updates, or for the transient and cycle lengths.
+Ask for the state after $$T$$ updates, or for the transient and cycle lengths.

 Include fixed points and easy cycles deliberately.